Woman starts Christmas card campaign for nursing homes

 “Some of them rarely ever have visitors anyway,” she added.
 “It’s tough, especially at Christmas.
 It just hits hard.”

-She said that the nursing homes agreed to distribute any cards sent to their facilities, especially to those residents who don’t get as many or see many visitors.
+She said that the nursing homes agreed to distribute any cards sent to their facilities, especially to those residents who don’t get much mail or see many visitors.

 Tharan said she has seen firsthand how the area has come together in the past in times of need, and hopes that people will step up this time to send cards and cheer.